neerajdhanraj/NeerajDhanraj/blog/_posts/2023-04-06-R_Project_Sprint_2023.md

 sitemap: false
 ---

-## R Project Sprint 2023: A Celebration of Collaboration and Innovation
+## Nomination for 'R Project Sprint 2023': A Celebration of Collaboration and Innovation

 ### Nomination
 I am excited to share that I have been nominated to participate in the upcoming [R Project Sprint 2023](https://contributor.r-project.org/r-project-sprint-2023/)!
 This annual event unites R enthusiasts, developers, and experts from around the globe to collaborate on projects that aim to enhance and expand the R ecosystem.
 The R Project Sprint is a true testament to the power of community and collaboration, and I am honored to be part of this incredible gathering.